seonWKim/books-read/understanding-the-java-virtual-machine/README.md

       it exclusively references, were garbage collected
 - Overflow in direct memory is not recorded to heap dump

 ## Chapter 3.
 Garbage Collector and Memory Allocation Strategies

 ### What is dead object?

 - Reference counting?
 No, it's not used in Java
     - What happen when object A and object B references each other?(circular reference) => can't remove both objects
     - Instead, Java uses "reachability analysis" algorithm
 - Reachability Analysis Algorithm
     - Everything starts from GC root objects
     - If objects can not be reached from GC root(reference chain doesn't exist), the objects can be considered dead
 - GC roots in Java
     - Objects referenced by JVM stack e.g. arguments, local variables etc
     - Statically referenced objects by classes in method read
     - ...
 - Types of references in Java
     - Strong reference: never garbage collected
     - Soft reference: if memory overflow might occur, the gc collects soft referenced objects
     - Weak reference: removed on next gc
     - Phantom reference: weakest reference
 - Objects which has to run `finalize()` method will be added to the `F-Queue`
     - JVM will start a thread to run `finalize()` method on the objects in `F-Queue` asynchronously
     - `finalize()` will only be called once for each object
     - it's recommended to not use the `finalize()` method
 - Garbage collection in method area
     - it's not mandatory, and not very cost-effective
     - gc targets: unused constants and classes

-### Garbage Collection Algorithm
+### Garbage Collection Algorithms

+- Generational based collection theory
+    - 2 premises + 1 additional premise
+        - Most of the objects die fast
+        - Long survived objects tend to live longer
+        - intergenerational reference hypothesis: number of intergenerational references are much less than intragenerational references
+- Related terms
+    - minor GC, major G, full GC
+        - minor GC: only the young generation
+        - major GC: only the old generation
+        - mixed GC: young + old generation
+        - full GC: java heap + method area
+    - mark-sweep, mark-copy, mark-compact algorithms
+    - young and old generations
+- Algorithms
+    - Mark and Sweep
+        - How it works
+            1. Marks the objects to be deleted(or should survive)
+            2. Sweep the garbage objects
+        - Cons
+            - When there are too many objects in heap, it takes too much time.
+Execution time varies depending on the usage of the heap
+            - Memory fragmentation after the sweep.
+    - Mark and Copy
+        - Introduced to overcome the cons(not efficient when the number of garbage increases) of Mark and Sweep algorithm
+        - How it works
+            - Divide the memory into 2 parts
+            - Copy the survived objects into another part of the memory
+                - can remove memory fragmentation
+                - but... if there are too many survived objects, the cost of copying can increase
+        - Most of the JVM use this algorithm
+        - How memory is divided in real world JVMs?(Appel style collection)
+            - Young generation is divided into eden + 2 survivor spaces
+            - Only use the eden space + 1 survivor space when allocating object into heap
+                - After the GC, survived objects are moved into another survivor space
+            - HotSpot VM's default is eden(80%), s1(10%), s2(10%)
+            - But what if survived object's size is bigger than single survivor space?
+                - moved to another region in memory, most of which are the old generation
+        - Mark and Compact algorithm
+            - Appropriate for long lived objects
+            - Similar to mark and sweep, but mark and compact reallocates all the survived object sequentially in memory
+            - GC execution time will increase, but it can improve the allocation and object access efficiency

+### HotSpot Implementation

+- Root node enumeration
+    - Every garbage collectors must stop during the root node enumeration(stop the world)
+    - HotSpot uses `OopMap` to efficiently enumerate the GC root nodes
+        - doesn't create `OopMap` for every instruction, rather for safe points only
+            - garbage collectors doesn't stop the program until it reaches the safe point
+    - How does garbage collectors stop the threads?
+        - Preemptive suspension
+            - Interrupt running threads until they reach the safe point
+            - Not much JVMs use this approach
+        - Voluntary suspension
+            - Use a flag bit
+            - When the flag bit is set, the thread stops at the nearest safe point
+    - Safe region
+        - Is using safe point enough? => NO
+            - What if there are blocked or waiting threads.
+What happen when they wake up?
+        - A safe region is a code block where the reference doesn't change, so we can run garbage collection without worries
+        - Garbage collector doesn't have to wait for threads that are running in the safe region.
+- Remembered set and Card table
+    - Remembered set is a data structure used to keep track of references from objects in one memory region to objects in another
+        - usually from old generation to young generation
+    - The primary purpose of the remembered set is to track intergenerational references.
+By doing this, the garbage collector can avoid scanning the entire old generation when performing a minor garbage collection on the young generation
+    - When an object in the old generation references an object in the young generation, that reference is recorded in the remembered set
+    - During a minor GC, the garbage collector uses the remembered set to identify only those old generation objects with references to young generation objects
+    - Card tables
+        - remembered set is often implemented using a card table
+            - a table that divides memory into small fixed size cards
+        - when a reference crosses generational boundaries, the corresponding card is marked, allowing the collector to identify and scan only marked cards rather than the whole memory
+- Write Barrier
+    - A mechanism in GC used to intercept changes to object references
+        - A small, efficient code snippet that executes whenever an object reference is updated(like an AOP)
+    - Whenever an object reference is updated(especially when an old-generation object starts referencing a young generation object), the write barrier activates it.
+It marks the corresponding card in the card table, indicating a potential intergenerational reference.
+- Tri-color marking
+    - White
+        - Not reachable objects
+    - Gray
+        - Objects that have been discovered as reachable but whose references have not been fully processed yet.
+          Still needs to be scanned to mark other objects they reference
+    - Black
+        - Nodes that have been marked  as reachable and whose references have been fully processed.
+        - The object marked as black will not be revisited or reprocessed in this collection cycle

+### Classic Garbage Collector